 Step Two: Determine Your Target Audience

 Narrow down your target audience.
-Settle on exactly who do you want to target with your product and messages.
+Settle on exactly who you want to target with your product and messages.

 This character profile should include your target audience’s: